-This unit is factory installed in an all-weather, metal enclosure intended exclusively for out-door installation.
+This unit is factory installed in an all-weather, metal enclosure intended exclusively for outdoor installation.
 This generator will operate using either vapor withdrawn liquid propane (LP) or natural gas (NG).

-NOTE: This generator is suitable for supplying typical residential loads such as induction motors (sump pumps, refrigerators, air conditioners, furnaces, etc.), electronic components (computer, monitor, TV, etc.), lighting loads, and microwaves, when sized correctly.
-This unit is also equipped with a Wi-Fi® module, which allows the generator owner to monitor generator status from anywhere they have Internet access.
+NOTE: When sized correctly, this generator is suitable for supplying typical residential loads such as induction motors (sump pumps, refrigerators, air conditioners, furnaces, etc.), electronic components (computer, monitor, TV, etc.), lighting loads, and microwaves.
+This unit is also equipped with a Wi-Fi[®] module, which allows the generator owner to monitor generator status from anywhere they have Internet access.